SIAG-SOFTWARE/siag-software/README.md

 ---

-> _“From autonomous intelligence to pragmatic solutions — building the Solarpunk web, one system at a time.”_ ☀️
+> _“From autonomous intelligence to pragmatic solutions — building one system at a time.”_ ☀️

 ## Contribute or Contact
-If you want to collaborate, sponsor development, or request a custom project, contact: **siag.software@protonmail.com**
+If you want to collaborate, sponsor development, request service or product, or request a custom project, contact: **siag.software@protonmail.com**